gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 </div>
 ```

-Since setting the top and bottom margins to auto will give them zero height, the only way to vertically center the element in this particular case would be to set them both to 25%—and even then, the box would be centered, not the content within it.
+Since setting the top and bottom margins to `auto` will give them zero height, the only way to vertically center the element in this particular case would be to set them both to `25%`—and even then, the box would be centered, not the content within it.

 // 7-21

-However, in cases where the height of the containing block is not explicitly declared, percentage heights are reset to auto.
-If we changed the previous example so that the height of the div is auto, the paragraph will now be exactly as tall as the div itself:
+However, in cases where the height of the containing block is `not` explicitly declared, percentage heights are reset to `auto`.
+If we changed the previous example so that the `height` of the `div` is `auto`, the paragraph will now be exactly as tall as the `div` itself:

 ```html
 <div style="height: auto;">